atomjack/plugbotapi/README.md

 * chatCommand
 * historyUpdate

+Also emitted is the following:

+* roomJoin: emitted when the bot has completed joining the room and is ready to send actions/receive events.

 ## Actions

 All data returned by actions is returned inside the callback that must be specified.